Walter and Elizabeth Blommaart

 St Mary’s Industrial School/ Stoke Orphanage/Stoke Industrial School was a private school and not subject to the same supervision as government schools.

-An example of the punishment – flogging on the bare posterior with a supplejack inflicted for absconding and other serious offenses.
-Boys were put into solitary seclusion from 4 days to 3 months.
+An example of the punishment – flogging on the bare posterior with a supplejack inflicted for absconding and other serious offences.
+Boys were put into solitary seclusion from four days to three months.
 If boys reported not feeling well they were given a dose of water and mustard.

 One immediate result of the inquiry was the complete withdrawal of the Brothers from the Stoke school, in September 1900.
 The immediate reason for their departure seems to have been the recommendation of the Commissioners for the employment of women, which was contrary to the custom of the Brothers at the time.